MrVPlusOne/vscode-coeditor/README.md

 ## Features

-- The extension provides the command `Coeditor: Suggest edits below this line`, which uses the cursor's line position to determine which Python function to perform the edit.
 - The extension is designed to work with Git projects and the model will condition its prediction on all the changes you made since the latest commit (plus any staged changes).
-- Inside the target function, only the changes you made before the cursor line (inclusive) are visible to the model, and it will make suggestions to the lines below the cursor.
+- The extension provides two commands for invoking the model.
+    - The command `Coeditor: Suggest edits for selection` use the current text selection to determine which lines to edit (when less than 1 lines are selected, it will select the lines below the cursor instead).
+    - The command `Coeditor: Suggest edits again` reused the target line region established by `Suggest edits for selection`.
+You can run this command repeatedly each time you make additional edits to the target region.
-- You can also access the command from the editor context menu by right-clicking (available in `.py` files only).
+- You can also access the `Suggest edits for selection` command from the editor context menu by right-clicking (available in `.py` files only).

 ## Installing the Model